 Accidents Involving Dump Trucks

 The dump truck industry is a 17 billion-dollar industry that employs over 95,000 people.
 You would think such a large industry would be extra cautions.
 This is not the case.
 A study of the Bureau of Labor Statistics Census of Fatal Occupational Injuries Research File showed that between 1992 to 2007, 829 workers were killed in accidents involving dump trucks in the United States.* Those ranged from pedestrian accidents to workers on job sites, back over accidents, truck tipping and lost loads.
 An accident with a dump truck can be catastrophic.
-If you or someone you know has been injured due to a dump truck accident, call Simmons and Fletcher, P.C. to speak to our truck accident attorneys today: 800-298-0111.
-Consultations are free.
+If you or someone you know has been injured due to a dump truck accident, call Simmons and Fletcher, P.C. to speak to our truck accident attorneys today: Consultations are always free.

 Why Dump Truck Accidents Are So Severe